podrivo/thegoodman/README.md

-# The Good Man
+# the good man
-Just an experiment with basic CSS3 animations.
+An experiment with basic CSS3 animations.

 ## Author
 Pedro Ivo Hudson